top of page

 Accountabilities are:

-• Directors of the business must ensure real-world actions and measures exist and are known and followed in the workplace.
+• Directors of the organisation must ensure real-world actions and measures exist and are known and followed in the workplace.
 Directors may be personally liable for a breach.

 bottom of page